 Route Explorer is the first product to take this approach, Hoch said, but many other companies are working on similar products that may hit the market in the next six to 12 months.

 Route Explorer has proven particularly useful for managing large networks like the one at the University of California, Berkeley.
-Clifford Frost, director of communication and network services for the university, said that
+Clifford Frost, director of communication and network services for the university, said that Packet Design's product is the first to give him a clear view into the complex and redundant routing systems on his network.

 For instance, if someone configures a router incorrectly, he said, the information he receives about individual devices is often not enough to pinpoint the problem.
 But, with Route Explorer, he can see into how routers are directing the traffic on his network, which helps him pinpoint a problem more efficiently.